 Register in advance for the zoom access to this meeting

 UH Press and Hamilton Library and Center for Southeast Asian Stuides, Mānoa Campus

 Undergraduate Research Opportunities Program (UROP) Hybrid Information SessionMānoa Campus, http://go.hawaii.edu/TE3

 Menstrual Panty WorkshopMānoa Campus, Queen Liliokalani Center, Room 412

 Study Abroad Info Meeting - Summer in Kobe, JapanMānoa Campus, Moore 155A or Zoom

-Study Abroad Info Meeting - Summer in Paris, FranceMānoa Campus, Dean Hall Room 6 or Zoom
+Study Abroad Info Meeting - Summer in Paris, FranceMānoa Campus, Zoom

 Book talk: Natali Pearson - Belitung: The Afterlives of a ShipwreckMānoa Campus, In Person - Hamilton LIbrary Room 306 or Zoom - Register below